Silicone Rubber Keypad Design Guide

 Silicone keypads can be customized in several ways to accommodate many applications.
 Despite the vast range of applications, the core steps involved in the design phase remain the same.

-Here are the five factors silicone keypad designers need to consider.
+Here are the five key design elements of silicone rubber keypad that need to be considered.
+Let’s take a look together!

 The first and most crucial step for all designers is “Dimensional Accuracy.”
 Inaccurate or overly complex dimensions can halt the entire design process.
 Silicone rubber keypads and PCB (Printed Circuit Board) designs are co-dependent.
-If the keypad design fails, it will negatively impact the PCB design.
-In the worst-case scenario, you will re-design the circuit and the keypad.
+If the silicone rubber keypad design fails, it will negatively impact the PCB design.
+In the worst-case scenario, you will re-design the circuit and the silicone rubber keypad.

 Fortunately, with a few primary considerations, you can minimize errors and mistakes in your design.
 Following are a few general dimension guidelines.